ArashPartow/exprtk/readme.txt

       storage capacity.

  (09) The  life-time of  objects registered  with or  created from  a
-      specific symbol-table must  span at least  the lifetime of  the symbol  table  instance  and  all  compiled  expressions  which utilise objects, such as variables, strings, vectors,  function compositor  functions  and  functions  of  that   symbol-table,
+      specific symbol-table must, at least, span the lifetime of  the symbol  table  instance  and  all  compiled  expressions  which utilise objects, such as variables, strings, vectors,  function compositor  functions  and  functions  of  that   symbol-table,